rnnyrk/gatsby-boilerplate/README.md

     You can now view boilerplate in the browser at [http://localhost:3000/](http://localhost:3000/).
 ⠀
     View GraphiQL, an in-browser IDE, to explore your site's data and schema at [http://localhost:3000/___graphql](http://localhost:3000/___graphql).

-## 👨‍💻 Editor setup

-  1. Make sure to install the [VSCode Apollo GraphQL extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) (YES, even this isn’t Apollo project).
-This plugin will make use of the schema's exported by _gatsby-plugin-typegen_ (See Gatsby plugins section down below).

 ## 🎯 Deployment